 The third wall we painted with magnetic paint, followed by chalkboard paint.
 The kids absolutely LOVE having a huge wall to do chalk on.
 I will say that even with three coats of magnetic paint, the magnet is not super strong and only magnets that are really strong (cover the entire back of the object) work.
 I would not recommend magnet paint after this experience, however the chalkboard paint is amazing and has held up very well.
 We did two coats of the chalkboard paint.

-Some of our current favorite books in the reading room are:
+Some of our current favorite books in the reading nook are:

-- God Made Light: Currently on one of Amazon’s most-wished for children’s book lists right now, this touching book is one that every family should own.
+- When God Made Light: This touching book is one that every family should own.
 Love, love, love the message of light in the world and in our kids.
 I get chills every time we read it.

 - Audrey Bunny: The sweetest book that we are all uniquely made by God.
 The illustrations are incredible in this book.